 Emily with Wander-Lush

-Palm Springs is perfect in winter
+Palm Springs is perfect in December

 The oasis in the desert that is Palm Springs, California, stands out as a sunny and surprising weekend getaway retreat.
 With great resorts, spectacular scenery, incredible food and a laid back Cali vibe, PS is a perfect warm weather escape that helps visitors get through the depths of winter.